Customization

 }

-YepCode Forms include two out-of-the-box themes.
-Each theme is defined using a CSS variables file:
+YepCode Forms include two out-of-the-box themes, each defined using a CSS variables file:

 - Dark theme (https://yepcode.io/sdk/styles-theme-dark.css)